Packed absorption and distillation towers

 - Improvement of the methods for the design of single- and multi-impeller fermentors

-The research on the upwards-pumping gas-liquid ejector unit targets the development of the reliable method for energy-optimized design of industrial-scale gas-liquid ejectors working as gas-liquid reactors with intensive interfacial mass transfer or as very effective gas scrubbers.
-The high effectivity of the gas-liquid ejector unit lies inn the formation of fine, intensively mixed, gas-liquid dispersion with enormous specific interfacial area.
-Our research on this topic is divided into two areas – the study of the hydrodynamic of the ejector unit and the study of its mass-transfer characteristics.
+The research on the upwards-pumping gas-liquid ejector unit targets the development of the reliable method for energy-optimized design of industrial-scale gas-liquid ejectors working as gas-liquid reactors with the intensive interfacial mass transfer or as very effective gas scrubbers.
+The high effectivity of the gas-liquid ejector unit lies in the formation of fine and intensively mixed gas-liquid dispersion with an enormous specific interfacial area (the usual values of the specific interfacial area lie within the range of 12000 – 70000 m2/m3).
+The outstanding mass-transfer performance of the ejecotr is, however, compensated by its relatively high energy costs.
+Our research on this topic is therefore focused on the possibilities of energy optimaization of the ejector unit via its geometrical parameters and operating conditions.

-- Development of sulfite-loop method for the kLa measurements
+- Development of a sulfite-loop method for the kLa measurements

-- Development of semi-empirical correlations for estimation of mass-transfer efficiency of ejector unit
+- Development of semi-empirical correlations for estimation of mass-transfer efficiency of the ejector unit

-- Build-up of broad database of ejector hydraulic and mass-transfer characteristics for various operation conditions
+- Build-up of a broad database of ejector hydraulic and mass-transfer characteristics for various operation conditions

 Our most important outcomes are:

-- Patent for hydrofilization of the packing surface (polypropylene or polyethylene).
+- Patent for hydrophilization of the packing surface (polypropylene or polyethylene).
 Licence sold to Raschig GmbH.

 - Patent for the design of the hydrogen feed into the primary loop of the nuclear powerplant.